-All of our activities involve, to varying degrees, the analysis, evaluation, acceptance and management of risks or combinations of risks.
+All of the Branch' activities involve, to varying degrees, the analysis, evaluation, acceptance and management of risks or combinations of risks.
 An established risk governance framework and ownership structure ensures oversight of and accountability for the effective management of risk at Group, regional and global business levels.
-HSBC CBH Risk Function consists of Wholesale & Market Risk & RBWM Risk, Security & Fraud Risk and Operational Risk.
+HSBC Sri Lanka Risk Function consists of Wholesale & Market Risk - Retail Banking & Wealth Management (RBWM) Risk, Security & Fraud Risk and Operational Risk.